Subsidy Programme for Cinematographic and Television Filming in Macao

 |

 The application period is divided into four rounds.
-After each round closes, CDF will review all applications submitted during that period uniformly.
-There is no quota limit per round, however, the application period may end early when the budget of this Subsidy Programme is exhausted, which will be announced on the CDF website.
-The application rounds are as follows: | ||||||||
+After each round closes, the Fund will arrange a unified evaluation for all project applications submitted during that period.
+There is no quota limit per round.
+If the budget for this Subsidy Programme is fully utilized, the application period will end early, and an announcement will be made on the Fund’s website.
+The application periods are as follows: | ||||||||

 |

-Scope of funding
+Scope of Funding

 3.1